 - Be an employee and not an independent contractor or self-employed and

-- Have been employed for the minimum qualifying period of service (though this requirement is subject to exceptions):
+- Have been employed for the minimum qualifying period of service which is currently 2 years (though this requirement is subject to exceptions).

 The time limit for bringing a claim for constructive unfair dismissal in the Employment Tribunal is three months less one day from the date of dismissal.